 What is MAPE in a stock forecast accuracy check?

-MAPE — Mean Absolute Percentage Error — measures how far off the model's point (mean) forecast has historically been from what actually happened, as a percentage of the realized price.
-It is computed on the model's own out-of-sample backtest for each ticker: rewind the model to an earlier date, forecast forward, and compare the mean forecast to what the price actually did.
-Lower MAPE means a more accurate point forecast.
-Roughly: under 10% is strong, 10–25% is workable, and above 25% signals a genuinely hard-to-forecast name.
+MAPE is computed by rewinding the model to an earlier date, forecasting forward, and comparing the mean forecast to what the price actually did.
+Lower MAPE means a more accurate point forecast — roughly, under 10% is strong, 10–25% is workable, and above 25% signals a genuinely hard-to-forecast name.

-Live example: AAPL's 3-month MAPE from the last backtest run is 7.4% — the average absolute error of the model's point forecast versus the realized price on this ticker's own history.
+Live example: AAPL's 3-month MAPE from the last backtest run is 17.8% — the average absolute error of the model's point forecast versus the realized price on this ticker's own history.
 See the full AAPL forecast.

 Why MAPE varies so much by ticker